preeve9534/pdjr-skplugin-devantech/README.md

 Each module definition has the following properties.

-The __id__ property value must supply a unique identifier for the module being defined.
-This value will be used as part of the Signal K path used to report relay states (by replacing the '{m}' token in the __switchpath__ property value discussed above) and will also be used in status and error messaging.
+The required __id__ property value must supply a unique identifier for the module being defined.
+This value will be used as part of the Signal K path used to report relay states (by replacing the '{m}' token in the
+__switchpath__ property value discussed above) and will also be used in status and error messaging.
 This value is required and has no default.